+In suits to quiet title or in other proceedings where unknown heirs are parties, or where the defendants are designated by name, if living, or if deceased, are designated as the unknown heirs of such named party, it shall be sufficient to use the following form in the complaint and in the notice of pendency of action: “Unknown heirs of the following named deceased persons”; then following with the names of the various deceased persons whose unknown heirs are sought to be served; and as to parties named in the alternative: “The following named defendants by name, if living; if deceased, their unknown heirs.”
+Then name such persons.

-(2) The notice of pendency of action shall contain the names of the plaintiff and the defendant to the cause, or if there is more than one defendant to the cause, the notice shall contain the name of the plaintiff and the names of the defendants against whom constructive service is sought to be obtained; except as hereinafter provided, the notice shall contain also the name of the court in which the cause is pending and a statement of the general objects of the action; shall show the name of plaintiff’s attorney, with the plaintiff’s attorney’s office or post office address; and shall notify each defendant that unless the defendant files a responsive pleading or motion within the time required, judgment or other appropriate relief will be rendered in the cause against the defendant by default.
-The notice shall be signed by the clerk under the seal of the court.
+**No. 4:** (2) The notice of pendency of action shall contain the names of the plaintiff and the defendant to the cause, or if there is more than one defendant to the cause, the notice shall contain the name of the plaintiff and the names of the defendants against whom constructive service is sought to be obtained; except as hereinafter provided, the notice shall also contain the name of the court in which the cause is pending and a statement of the general objects of the action; shall show the name of plaintiff’s attorney, with the plaintiff’s attorney’s office or post office address; and shall notify each defendant that unless the defendant files a responsive pleading or motion within the time required, judgment or other appropriate relief will be rendered in the cause against the defendant by default.
+The clerk shall sign the notice under the seal of the court.

 (3) The notice shall be published in some newspaper published in the county where the cause is pending; or, if there be no newspaper published in the county, then in some newspaper in general circulation in said county.

-(4) The publication of said notice shall be proved by the affidavit of the publisher, manager or agent of the newspaper, and the same shall be taken and considered as sufficient service of process and valid in law, and the plaintiff thereupon may prosecute the cause to a final judgment.
+(4) The publication of the said notice shall be proved by the affidavit of the publisher, manager, or agent of the newspaper, and the same shall be taken and considered as sufficient service of process and valid in law, and the plaintiff thereupon may prosecute the cause to a final judgment.

+(6) In suits to quiet title or in other proceedings where unknown heirs are parties, or where the defendants are designated by name, if living, or if deceased, are designated as the unknown heirs of such named party, it shall be sufficient to use the following form in the complaint and in the notice of pendency of action: “Unknown heirs of the following named deceased persons”; then following with the names of the various deceased persons whose unknown heirs are sought to be served; and as to parties named in the alternative: “The following named defendants by name, if living; if deceased, their unknown heirs.”
+Then name such persons.